trinhoftheworld/Project-Descriptions-for-Review/Data-Analyst/Explore and Summarize Data.md

 # Data Analysis with R

 ## Project evaluation document
-Review [this](https://docs.google.com/document/d/1igUXeEOoyddfze1EFONqVlDH_o8dwXxPEWF0rTzFdQA/pub?embedded=true) document first before you grade any Intro to ML projects.
+Review [this](https://docs.google.com/document/d/1igUXeEOoyddfze1EFONqVlDH_o8dwXxPEWF0rTzFdQA/pub?embedded=true) document first before you grade any Data Analysis with R projects.
 It might be helpful to first review the project details below, and then delve into the evaluation overview specifics.

 ## Sample projects - internal